Sunset over water and rocks at Binalong Bay

 • Things to do

-Bruny Island is doable as a day trip from Hobart but you need to hit the road early.
-The first ferry from Kettering to Bruny Island is at around 6am and the last one back over to mainland Tassie is around 7pm, so plan accordingly.
-Once the 20-minute boat ride is done, you’ll begin your drive on North Bruny and there’s several stops to tick off: fresh, enormous oysters at Get Shucked, cheese (and wine/beer) at the Bruny Island Cheese Co., and baked goodies from the roadside fridge at the Bruny Island Baker.
+Bruny Island is doable as a day trip from Hobart, but you need to hit the road early.
+The first ferry from Kettering to Bruny Island departs around 6am, and the last one back to mainland Tassie is around 7pm, so plan accordingly.
+Once the 20-minute boat ride is done, you’ll begin your drive on North Bruny, and there are several stops to tick off: fresh, enormous oysters at Get Shucked, cheese (and wine/beer) at the Bruny Island Cheese Co, and baked goodies from the roadside fridge at the Bruny Island Baker.
 Then choose your sightseeing for the day.
 Want to see the Arch?
 It’s on North Bruny just before you cross the Neck to South Bruny.
 Speaking of the Neck, that’s a must-snap photo opp (worth the nearly 300 steps to the lookout) for its expansive 360-degree views.
-South Bruny’s Adventure Bay is a glorious spot for a swim in the warmer months and the Fluted Cape walk is a challenging but rewarding uphill hike if you want to get the heart rate up.
+South Bruny’s Adventure Bay is a glorious spot for a swim in the warmer months, and the Fluted Cape Circuit is a challenging but rewarding uphill hike if you want to get the heart rate up.
 If you can manage it, a jaunt way down south to the Cape Bruny Lighthouse is well worth the extra drive time.

 Time Out tip: During peak time, the queue to get onto the car ferry at Kettering can be an hour or more.
 Aim to get there early, or avoid school holidays if possible.